ReemHal/letter_images/README.md

 ![sample letter](https://media.gcflearnfree.org/content/596f931e8444e81d1ca6cdfd_07_19_2017/businessletter_image2d.jpg)

-we can identify the different letter parts such as the sender, date, recipient, greeting line, letter body, signature, and enclosures.
+we can identify the different letter parts such as the sender, date, recipient, and letter body.
 These parts can then be displayed in an image:

 ![letter content](https://github.com/ReemHal/letter_images/blob/master/contours_letter_100.png)